 In fact, the whole film is like a little taste – or numerous glimpses, culinary and otherwise – of paradise.
 That’s not just the food either – the three characters occupy a very attractive world that you can’t but help to want to live in.
 The pace of life is slow and moves with the seasons, the film starting off in Winter with snow on the ground and slowly working its way through the rest of the year.
 There’s something deeply satisfying about watching this in a movie, at least the way it’s done here.
 It’s a total slap in the face for the ‘get a steady boyfriend, conform’ ethos that to Western eyes seems to underpin feminine notions of Korean social mores.

 The property was originally a 2002 manga in Japan by Daisuke Igarashi which spawned a two-part, Japanese big screen adaptation Little Forest: Summer/Autumn and its sequel Little Forest: Winter/Spring (both Junichi Mori, 2014).
 Judging by the new Korean version, it translates well between different Oriental cultures.

 The result is gem which deserves to be picked up for a proper UK theatrical release.
 (Did I mention this before?)
 Not least because it may help more accurately redefine notions of manga here.
 Which in this case denotes rural existence, the passing of the seasons – and cookery.

-Little Forest played in the BFI London Film Festival.
+Little Forest played in the 62nd BFI London Film Festival (LFF), where this piece was originally written.
 It can be seen again in the London Korean Film Festival (LKFF) on Saturday, November 3rd, 18.30 at the Rio Cinema, Dalston.
 Tickets here.
 Watch the film trailer below: